 The GOSL has not been rated by any Regional or International Rating Agency.
-However, GOSL assigns very high priority to honoring its debt commitments.
+However, GOSL assigns very high priority to honouring its debt commitments.
 It has an unblemished track record in meeting debt service obligations in a timely manner, and in complying with the terms and conditions of debentures and loan agreements.
 GOSL has also established a Debt and Investment Unit in the Ministry of Finance to facilitate its debt and investment management.

-The 5 yr Note and 10 yr Bond will be auctioned on the Regional Government Securities Market (RGSM) and will be traded on the Eastern Caribbean Securities Exchange Ltd (ECSE) under trading symbols LCN090713 and LCG100718 respectively.
+The 180-day Treasury bill will be issued on the Regional Government Securities Market (RGSM) in the months of July 2008 and January 2009 and will be traded on the Eastern Caribbean Securities Exchange Ltd (ECSE) under the trading symbol LCB210109 and LCB220709.